 - This programme is aimed at staff interested in teaching in HE

-- Participants intending to apply for Fellowship of the HEA after the programme are expected to participate fully and demonstrate regular progress to remain on the programme
+- We highly recommend that participants intending to apply for Fellowship of the HEA after the programme participate fully in session activities and attend all programme sessions

 - Staff also registered as a Doctoral Student cannot take part in the programme.
 The Doctoral College offers teaching development opportunities for Doctoral students.